ThizGuy1016/Voltt/docs.md

     }
 ```

 Pretty cool right?
-I like to think of Voltt as a bunch of expressions and expressions can be almost anything.
-Literals, structs, functions, branches and more are all expressions and can be assigned a type and identifier so that the compiler can propery categorize them.
+I like to think of Voltt as a collection of expression.
+Variables, structures, functions, branches and more are all expressions and can be assigned a type as well as an identifier so that the compiler can propery categorize them.
 That's it, that's Voltt's philosophy.
-Nothing about memory safety or OOP or being blazingly fast.
+Nothing about memory safey, high performance, or gimmicky features.
 Just a simple concept that scales from the low level of programming to the highest levels.
 Right now, I don't have a specific paradigm that I want this language to adopt.
 I'm maily going to leave it up to the community.
 However I do have a checklist that may or may not affect the future of this language.

 > ### **1.
 It will be `Low Level`**
 > ### **2.
 It will prioritize `Zero Cost Abstractions`**
 > ### **3.
 It will have it's own `Standard Library`**
 > ### **4.
 It will prioritize `Generic` and `Functional` programming styles**
 > ### **5.
 It will have very `Limited OOP` support**
 > ### **6.
+It will allow the programmer to interface with the compiler**
+> ### **7.
 It will `Be Fun`**
 <br />

 # **STOP**

-Voltt is currently not in a state where Voltt code can be compiled and run.
-Everything past this point are proposed features that are subject to change at my whim and fancy
+Voltt is mainly just a concept.
+There is no way to compile and run Voltt code.
+Everything past this point are proposed features that are subject to change at my whim and fancy.

 ## **Hellol World**